Josh Smith: NBA records

-The other players are Charles Barkley (Philadelphia at Cleveland, January 23, 1990) and LeBron James (Cleveland vs. Charlotte, January 11, 2008).

 Personal life

 Smith is one of five children born to Pete and Paulette Smith.
 His father was a professional basketball player during the 1970s and played in the American Basketball Association (ABA).
+His mother ran in the 2022 Republican primary for Georgia's 6th congressional district.
 He married Alexandria Lopez on July 31, 2010.
 The couple have three children (two sons and one daughter).